ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 If case (a) or case (b) applies, the group member MUST perform the following actions.

-1. The group member MUST NOT install the latest keying material yet, in case that was already obtained.
+1. The group member MUST NOT install the latest keying material yet, if that was already obtained.

 2. The group member sends a Stale Sender IDs Request to the Group Manager (see {{sec-retrieve-stale-sids}}), specifying the version number V as payload of the request.